OxfordRSE/L2Gv2/docs/source/intro.rst

 **Supported Operating Systems**: macOS, Linux

-Clone the repository on your machine:
+Clone the repository on your machine

 .. code-block:: bash